gpanda70/scala-query-engine/datatypes/README.md

 # Datatypes
-Query engines need a way to represent the different types of data it will process.
-Therefore, you can invent your own or use the type system of the queried data source.
-An engine like Apache Spark actually does both: It has data types like StringType, IntegerType, among others, and can infer the schema from data sources like Parquet.
+Query engines need ways to represent the different data types they will process.
+You can invent your own or use the type system of the queried data source.
+Engines like Apache Spark actually do both: It has data types like StringType, IntegerType, among others, and can infer the schema from data sources like Parquet.

 For this project, Apache Arrow is the foundation for our type system.